puffscoin/web3.js/docs/web3-utils.rst

 web3.utils
 ==========

-This package provides utility functions for Ethereum dapps and other web3.js packages.
+This package provides utility functions for PUFFScoin dapps and other web3.js packages.

 ------------------------------------------------------------------------------